Home/Nutritional Comparison

 Pigeon Peas

-Rich in dietary fiber, they aid in digestion and help maintain healthy blood sugar levels.
+They are high in dietary fiber, which aids in digestion and helps maintain a healthy weight.

 Acutifolius Bean